-Attorney-General's Department

-- Program 1.1 - Attorney-General's Department

-The linked program contributes to Outcome 2 by supporting an effective, trauma-informed escalated complaints pathway for all higher education students, contributing to a stronger focus on positive student experiences and improved educational outcomes.

-Australian Trade and Investment Commission (Austrade)

-- Program 1.1 - Support Australian exporters to expand internationally, attract productive international investment, and grow the visitor economy.

-The linked program contributes to Outcome 2 by promoting Australian education and training internationally and by supporting the sustainable growth of Australian education providers in export markets.

-Department of Employment and Workplace Relations

-- Program 2.1 - Building Skills and Capability

-The linked program contributes to Outcome 2 by building skills and capabilities through vocational education and training (VET) which can provide pathways to higher education, and by improving harmonisation of the VET and higher education sectors.
+Attorney-General's Department Programs • Program 1.1 - Attorney-General's Department Contribution to Outcome 2 made by linked programs The linked program contributes to Outcome 2 by supporting an effective, trauma-informed escalated complaints pathway for all higher education students, contributing to a stronger focus on positive student experiences and improved educational outcomes.
+Australian Trade and Investment Commission (Austrade) Programs • Program 1.1 - Support Australian exporters to expand internationally, attract productive international investment, and grow the visitor economy.
+Contribution to Outcome 2 made by linked programs The linked program contributes to Outcome 2 by promoting Australian education and training internationally and by supporting the sustainable growth of Australian education providers in export markets.
+Department of Employment and Workplace Relations Programs • Program 2.1 - Building Skills and Capability Contribution to Outcome 2 made by linked programs The linked program contributes to Outcome 2 by building skills and capabilities through vocational education and training (VET) which can provide pathways to higher education, and by improving harmonisation of the VET and higher education sectors.
 Building these pathways will grow tertiary education participation and attainment for all Australians, particularly under-represented cohorts, which is critical to meeting skills needs.